rucinski-ttp/garlic/README.md

 - May need to add user to `dialout` group

 #### Flash Failures
-- Try different flash method: `./scripts/flash.sh openocd`
+- Ensure J-Link tools are installed (JLinkExe, JLinkGDBServer)
-- Kill any hanging debug sessions: `pkill openocd`
+- Kill any hanging debug sessions: `pkill JLink`/close Ozone/VSCode
 - Check board is powered and not in debug mode

 #### Build Issues